-When ESX server boots or restarts host agent, it reads hosts configuration file called “Virtual_Machine_name.VMX”.
-If there is an issue reading VMX file, VM’s name is switched to defaults “Unknown VM” and therefore this error also known as "ESX\ESXi Server: Unknown VM" issue.
+When the ESX server boots or restarts the host agent, it reads the host configuration file called “Virtual_Machine_name.VMX”.
+If there is an issue reading the VMX file, VM’s name is switched to defaults “Unknown VM” and therefore this error is also known as the "ESX\ESXi Server: Unknown VM" issue.

 A lot of different issues can cause this message to appear.
 Let’s explore all possibilities:

 - Incorrect or VMX configuration file

 - Network issue if NAS used as datastore

 - Datastore issue where VMX files are stored

 - Issue inside VM caused by software or OS

 VMX files store VM configuration.
 It’s a simple text file with a structure inside similar to INI files.
 I.e. “Parameter=Value”.

 ESX server reads all present VMX files after the start-up and initialization phase.
 After boot, ESX starts all validated VMs like scheduled, skipping virtual machines with incorrect VMX files.

 Normally *.VMX files don’t intend any manual edits, but sometimes manual interference happens.
 In this case, any syntax error will make a virtual machine to be inaccessible after the next ESX boot.